ENOFLAG/writeups/pwn2win2020/stolen_backdoor/writeup.md

 ### Cache Structure and Behavior

 You can think of the cache being structured similarly to the main memory.
-However as there is less of it (as seen in cpuinfo as shown above `46080 KB`) the "page equivalent" structures get smaller as well.
-These are called cache lines and as seen above they are 64 Bytes in size.
+However as there is less cache available (as seen in cpuinfo as shown above `46080 KB`) the "page equivalent" structures get smaller as well.
+These are called cache lines and as seen above are 64 Bytes in size.
 As regular memory gets used the cpu tries to optimize access times and loads frequently used addresses into higher and higher levels of cache.
-Accesses to loaded cache are being tracked by the CPU and if a specific line is not sufficiently used it gradually decays as other addresses are cached, until it is no longer present in any level of cache and has to be fetched from regular DRAM once again.
+Accesses to loaded caches are being tracked by the CPU and if a specific line is not sufficiently used it gradually decays as other addresses are being cached, until it is no longer present in any level of cache and has to be fetched from regular DRAM once again.

-For optimization most newer x86 (x64) cpus expose a few instructions to directly affect what parts of memory are loaded into cache.
+For optimization most newer x86 (x64) cpus expose a few instructions to directly affect which parts of memory are loaded into cache.

 The two instructions most relevant for userspace are the `prefetch`-family and `clflush`.
 `Prefetch*` can be used to tell the cpu that a specific part of memory will be used shortly in the future, as a signal for the CPU to load it into cache whenever it finds time for it.
 Surprising for everyone `clflush` does the complete opposite.
-Whatever address it was pointed to, gets evicted from every level of cache and is written back to memory.
+Whatever address it pointed to, gets evicted from every level of cache and is written back to memory.
 There are other instructions for influencing this speculative behavior including fences and more privileged instructions for eg. invalidating the entire cache (`INVD`).
 However ultimately most instructions influence caching behavior in some way as soon as they interface with memory.

-As for our encoder binary each time the emoji-library used, encodes a specific character the resulting emoji-address (and the adjacent memory next to it) would be loaded into a cache line on some level of cache.
+As for our encoder binary each time the emoji-library encodes a specific character, the resulting emoji-address (and the adjacent memory next to it) would be loaded into a cache line on some level of cache.
 This is what exposes it to the following attacks.

 Another key importance lied on the `0xa0` multiplier for accessing entries in the emojidb, since this caused each accessed emoji to have its own cache line.

 ## Cache Side-Channel Attacks